Parent Teacher Organization (FRISB)

 c) The Treasurer shall monitor, update and correct errors in online reports (e.g. GuideStar, corporate giving organizations) concerning the charitable activities of the corporation when necessary.

 d) The Treasurer will keep copies of all financial records back to the original date of incorporation of FRISB.
 The Treasurer will keep a copy of the current budget on file for reference at FRISB meetings and provide it whenever a copy is requested.
-The Treasurer will make sure that all financial records are secured and that the current fiscal year’s budget is posted on the FRISB web page.
+The Treasurer will make sure that all financial records are secured and that the current fiscal year’s budget is posted on the FRISB web page and in the hallway at ISB.

-Section 6 – Volunteer Coordinators: Two (2) Volunteer Coordinators shall facilitate member and community involvement in the International School of Beaverton.
+The Volunteer Coordinator shall facilitate member and community involvement in the International School of Beaverton.

-Their duties are to be divided and will include but not be limited to:
+Their duties will include but not be limited to:

-a) Organize and manage the volunteer identification system,
+a) Organize and manage the sign-up processes for volunteer opportunities,

-e) Work with the Board and its committees to ensure appropriate acknowledgments are forwarded to volunteers and donors to the Friends of ISB.
+d) Work with the Board and its committees to ensure appropriate acknowledgments are forwarded to volunteers to the Friends of ISB.

 b) Provide additional support to the Board as needed.